TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

       The default implementation appends a tuple ``(test, formatted_err)`` to the instance's :attr:`expectedFailures` attribute, where *formatted_err*
-      is a formatted traceback derived from *err*.
+      is a formatted traceback derived kutoka *err*.

    .. method:: addUnexpectedSuccess(test)